 - Note: The specimen container itself must be properly labeled.
 If a specimen is placed in a plastic bag, it is not adequate to place a label on the bag rather than on the tube.
 Whenever the specimen itself is not labeled, the label will be considered unacceptable.

-- The specimen will be considered unacceptably labeled if the specimen arrives in the laboratory where the name on the specimen differs from the name on the requisition or extra labels, or if more than one patient’s specimens are contained in one bag.
+- The specimen will be considered unacceptably labeled if the specimen arrives in the laboratory where the information on the specimen differs from the information on the requisition or extra labels.

 - If the unacceptably labeled specimen is one that can be reobtained by venipuncture or recollection (e.g. urine sample) the unit will be notified that a new specimen is required.